Arrow BOOK

 • Very rare nerve irritation

-Your consultant will discuss individual risks during your assessment.
+Your consultant will explain individual risks and suitability during assessment.

 When to consider other options